Klipper has several compelling features:

 - Builtin API server.
 In addition to the standard G-Code interface, Klipper supports a rich JSON based application interface.
 This enables programmers to build external applications with detailed control of the printer.

 Klipper supports many standard 3d printer features:

-- Works with Octoprint.
+- Several web interfaces available.
+Works with Mainsail, Fluidd, OctoPrint and others.
 This allows the printer to be controlled using a regular web-browser.
-The same Raspberry Pi that runs Klipper can also run Octoprint.
+The same Raspberry Pi that runs Klipper can also run the web interface.

 - Standard G-Code support.
 Common g-code commands that are produced by typical "slicers" (SuperSlicer, Cura, PrusaSlicer, etc.) are supported.